Ferlab-Ste-Justine/terraform-null-kubernetes-installation/README.md

 - **master_ips**: The ips of the master nodes
 - **worker_ips**: The ips of the worker nodes
-- **load_balancer_external_ip**: External load-balancing ip of the master apis.
+- **load_balancer_ips**: Load-balancing ips of the master apis.
 Will be added to the kubernetes certificate.
 - **bastion_external_ip**: Ip of the bastion host that will be sshed on.
 It is assumed to have ssh access to all the master and worker nodes.
 - **bastion_port**: Port that the bastion will be sshed on.
 Defaults to **22**.
 - **bastion_user**: User that will be used to ssh on the bastion.
 Defaults to **ubuntu**.